yoctoproject/poky/documentation/ref-manual/variables.rst

       In this example, "sd" is selected as the configuration of the possible four for the ``UBOOT_MACHINE``.
 The "sd" configuration defines
-      "mx6qsabreauto_config" as the value for ``UBOOT_MACHINE``, while the "sdcard" specifies the ``IMAGE_FSTYPES`` to use for the U-boot image.
+      "mx6qsabreauto_config" as the value for ``UBOOT_MACHINE``, while the "sdcard" specifies the ``IMAGE_FSTYPES`` to use for the U-Boot image.

       For more information on how the ``UBOOT_CONFIG`` is handled, see the :ref:`uboot-config <ref-classes-uboot-config>`
       class.

    :term:`UBOOT_DTB_LOADADDRESS`
-      Specifies the load address for the dtb image used by U-boot.
+      Specifies the load address for the dtb image used by U-Boot.
 During FIT image creation, the ``UBOOT_DTB_LOADADDRESS`` variable is used in :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class to specify
       the load address to be used in creating the dtb sections of Image Tree Source for the FIT image.

    :term:`UBOOT_DTBO_LOADADDRESS`
-      Specifies the load address for the dtbo image used by U-boot.
+      Specifies the load address for the dtbo image used by U-Boot.
 During FIT image creation, the ``UBOOT_DTBO_LOADADDRESS`` variable is used in :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class to specify the load address to be used in creating the dtbo sections of Image Tree Source for the FIT image.